navdeeprana/namelists/README.md

 # namelists
-A python implementation of fortran namelists using dictionaries.
+A python implementation of fortran namelists.
 Useful to load fortran namelists and use the parameters for data processing and analysis.

-## Implementation
-`nml` class is an extension of `dict` class with methods to read/write fortran namelists.

 ## Examples
 ### Python Example